sevensense-robotics/core_research_manual/pages/calibration.md

 # Calibration

-All Alphasense Core Development Kits come with factory intrinsic and extrinsic calibration.
+All Core Research Development Kits come with factory intrinsic and extrinsic calibration.
 We provide this calibration on our servers in several file formats.
 The driver comes with a command to easily obtain the calibration files belonging to your sensor.

 ## Calibration model